biicode/docs/arduino/arduino-troubleshooting.rst

 Type the previous command and follow the instructions.
 You might need to close your console and open a new one to reload the updated environment variables.
 In the new console window, re-run the ``bii setup:arduino`` command to verify everything is properly installed.

-**If something fails with the automatic installation**, please `contact us at our forum <http://forum.biicode.com/category/arduino>`__, and feel free to ask any questions.
+**Any issues with the automatic installation**, please `contact us at our forum <http://forum.biicode.com/category/arduino>`__, and feel free to ask any questions.
 Then, **proceed with the alternative manual installation** described bellow.

 2. Manual installation
 ^^^^^^^^^^^^^^^^^^^^^^

 This section describes the manual installation of Arduino tools.
 You only need to go through this section if something failed during the automatic installation explained before.
-If you experience any issues during this manual installation, please `contact us at our forum <http://forum.biicode.com/category/arduino>`__, and we'll try to solve your problem as soon as possible.
+If you experience any issues during this manual installation, please `contact us at our forum <http://forum.biicode.com/category/arduino>`__, and we'll solve your problem as soon as possible.

 2.1.
 Install the development tools ..................................